 About

 I earned my master’s degree in clinical psychology from Antioch University Los Angeles, specializing in Psychological Trauma.
-I trained in narrative therapy at Miracle Mile Community Practice, where I gained valuable experience working with a diverse group of clients.
+I completed my training in narrative therapy at Miracle Mile Community Practice, where I gained valuable experience working with a diverse group of clients.

-As a first-generation Mexican-American graduate, my personal and professional experiences have reinforced the significance of representation.
-I am deeply committed to expanding mental health literacy and access within BIPOC and creative communities, aiming to destigmatize mental health discussions across generations and cultures.
-In my practice, I work with individuals and provide consultation services to organizations operating at the intersections of mental health, social justice, and storytelling.
+As a Queer, First-Generation Mexican-American graduate, my personal and professional experiences have reinforced the significance of representation.
+I am deeply committed to expanding mental health literacy and access within BIPOC, LGBTQIA+, and creative communities, aiming to destigmatize mental health discussions across generations and cultures.
+In my practice, I work with adults, couples, and teens, and provide consultation services to organizations operating at the intersections of mental health, social justice, and storytelling.